Djordjo24/landing-page/README.md

 2. Install dependencies:
    npm install

+3. Update node version:
+   nvm use

+   \*If you don’t have the required Node.js version installed, run nvm install first.

-3. Start the development server: npm run dev
+4. Start the development server: npm run dev

 The project will be available at http://localhost:5173/ (or the port assigned by Vite).